c-inodeo/checkoutchampionprogress/CheckOutChampionProgress.md

 	 - [x] had challenges with this error after using **await containerClient.CreateIfNotExistsAsync();** ✅ 2024-07-09
 		 - [x] Error Message: 'The REST version of this request is not supported by this release of the Storage Emulator.
 Please upgrade the storage emulator to the latest version.
 Refer to the following URL for more information: http://go.microsoft.com/fwlink/?LinkId=392237 ✅ 2024-07-09
  - [x] Refactor Add Controller files to Controllers folder ✅ 2024-07-12
+ - [x] System.Text.Json and Newtonsoft.Json are libraries that achieve something similar.
+However System.Text.Json yields better performance, please use this library moving forward ✅ 2024-07-15
+ - [x] Please simplify your controller methods, rather than having several parameters like in the following: public IActionResult AddToCart(int productId, int quantity, bool isIncrement), you may pass a CartItemDto instead.
+Then you can map into into an Entity class that Entity Framework can understand ✅ 2024-07-15
+ - [ ] Please implement the async/await pattern in your application following these guidelines: [https://github.com/davidfowl/AspNetCoreDiagnosticScenarios/blob/master/AsyncGuidance.md](https://github.com/davidfowl/AspNetCoreDiagnosticScenarios/blob/master/AsyncGuidance.md)

 **Updates:**
 - Added Service for CartController